erisonliang/Blaze/trunk/src/Installer/readme.txt

 VERSION HISTORY:

+(11/10/2009) - Blaze 0.5.1.0 beta

+* Fixed a bug that caused in-place calculations to crash Blaze.
+* Blaze's calculator now performs base conversion.
+It supports dec, hex, bin and oct.
+Example: 10 hex to dec

+(03/10/2009) - Blaze 0.5.0.1 beta

+* Activity monitoring can now be disabled.
+* Blaze now presents power saving options for laptops: o Indexation can be disabled when laptop is running on battery power. o Activity monitoring can be disabled when laptop is running on battery power.
+* Calculator plugin was improved: o Now pressing Shift+Return instead of Return will copy the whole expression to the clipboard. o New command: Solve.
+Just select a calculation on any editable field, open Blaze, type "Solve" and hit Return or Shift+Return. o You now can type decimals without the leading zero.
+* When invoking a macro, you can now pass, as a parameter, the amount of times it should be repeated.
+* Blaze Portable is even more portable and USB Drive friendly: o User added paths are now converted to relative paths. o Relative paths are also used inside the index.
+* Blaze's help tooltip is more useful: now it shows the path of the selected item.
+Press Ctrl+Shift to open the help tooltip.
+* Several bugs fixed.

 (25/09/2009) - Blaze 0.4.8.8 beta

 * Blaze Indexer doesn't crash by indexing directories longer than 260 characteres anymore.